-- 185. There might be stakeholders who cannot voice their concerns.
-For instance, nature has been identified as a silent stakeholder (see in ESRS 1 paragraph AR 7).
-Views of silent stakeholders should, however, be considered through the channels that are dedicated to monitor their concerns and therefore are able to provide valuable input to the materiality assessment. - 186.
+- 198. There might be stakeholders who cannot voice their concerns.
+For instance, nature has been identified as a silent stakeholder (see ESRS 1 paragraph AR 7).
+Nature is an essential part of the sustainability context the undertaking and its value chain operate in.
+Nature, unlike other stakeholders, cannot voice its concern on its own, verbally or in writing.
+Data from scientific sources (e.g. scientific studies on the planetary boundaries or scientifically validated data) may serve to give nature a voice, as it is thereby possible to understand the state of nature, i.e. health of bird populations, state of water bodies, condition of a forest - 199.
+Views of silent stakeholders should, however, be considered through the channels that are dedicated to monitor their concerns and therefore are able to provide valuable input to the materiality assessment for impacts, dependencies and, where applicable the subsequent risks an opportunities for the undertaking. - 200.
 Examples to illustrate how to consider silent stakeholders could be: - a.
-Identifying the silent stakeholders that are likely to be impacted by the undertaking's activities, and consider the actual and potential impacts of the undertaking associated with each of them; - Conducting research to better understand the impacts that affect or could affect these stakeholders through reviewing scientific studies, articles, environmental impact assessments, and other relevant bibliographic documents; - c.
+Identifying the silent stakeholders that are likely to be impacted by the undertaking's activities, and consider the actual and potential impacts of the undertaking associated with each of them; - b.
+Conducting research to better understand the impacts that affect or could affect these stakeholders through reviewing scientific studies, articles, environmental impact assessments, and other relevant bibliographic documents.
+Such research can be performed under different scopes: global level (e.g., planetary boundaries for biodiversity) or local level (e.g. via its impact on stressed water bodies or identifying the type of species impacted); - c.
 Using proxies such as organisations that are legitimate representatives or are considered by the undertaking to appropriately represent the silent stakeholder.
 In case of nature, the undertaking may consider, for example, organisations that assess the current and future state of the ecosystem, water resources or climate; and - d.
 Testing the results of the estimated potential impacts based on experts' consultation, collaborative partnership with NGOs, and other stakeholders' engagement.

-5.5 FAQ on aggregation / disaggregation
+5.5 FAQs on aggregation / disaggregation

-FAQ 18: Does the undertaking use the same level of disaggregation across all the impacts, risks and opportunities?
+FAQ 18: Does the undertaking use the same criterion when defining the level of disaggregation across all the impacts, risks and opportunities?

-187. No. The disaggregation of reported information on material impacts should fairly reflect the severity of actual impacts or the severity and likelihood of potential impacts.
+201. No. The disaggregation of reported information on material impacts should fairly reflect the severity of actual impacts or the severity and likelihood of potential impacts and it may be different across the various material impacts, risks and opportunities.
 For risks and opportunities, it should reflect the magnitude of current financial effects and the magnitude and likelihood of anticipated financial effects.
 In both dimensions, the principle to follow is to avoid obscuring the specificity and context necessary to interpret the information and to avoid aggregating material items that differ in nature as specified by ESRS 1 paragraph 54: